danleh/wasabi/tutorial/task0/3-hello-c/README.md

 }
 ```

+## Step 2: Use Emscripten as a C Compiler

 Compile with emscripten to WebAssembly, including an HTML harness.

-(Two notes: Make sure your path is correctly set-up for emscripten.
+(Two common problems: 1.
+Make sure your path is correctly set-up for emscripten.
 Typically this is done by running `source path/to/your/emsdk/emsdk_env.sh`.
-Also, if you are running an old version of emscripten, you might need to add `-s WASM=1` to the command below.)
+2. Make sure you specify an html file as the output, otherwise emscripten won't generate a website, but only plain JavaScript and WebAssembly.)

 ```
 $ emcc hello.c -o hello.html